codewars/docs/content/community/code-of-conduct.md

 - **Cheating and plagiarising**:
-Cheating and plagiarizing (Including submitting AI-generated solutions without your own clear understanding and modification is not permitted on the Codewars website.
-Our algorithms and moderation team can flag such behavior.
-Violators may face account restrictions.
+Cheating and plagiarizing (with or without AI) is not permitted on the Codewars Website.
+Violators will face account suspension or ban.

 - **Retaliation**: